hashivim/vim-hashicorp-tools/README.md

 Please see the individual repositories above for further information on each one.
-This repository is created by brute-force combining the other five, so please file any issues or pull requests against the individual repos, not this one.
+This repository is created by brute-force combining the others with the `assemble.sh` script, so please file any issues or pull requests against the individual repos, not this one.
 Thanks.

 ## Installation